dekoza/mtgpl/ORI.rst

 :mtgtip:`Nissa, Vastwood Seer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/f/ff0063da-ab6b-499d-8e87-8b34d46f0372.jpg?1562209457|https://scryfall.com/card/ori/189/nissa-vastwood-seer-nissa-sage-animist?utm_source=api>`
-   When Nissa, Vastwood Seer enters the battlefield, you may search your library for a basic Forest card, reveal it, put it into your hand, then shuffle your library.
+   When Nissa, Vastwood Seer enters the battlefield, you may search your library for a basic Forest card, reveal it, put it into your hand, then shuffle.

    Whenever a land enters the battlefield under your control, if you control seven or more lands, exile Nissa, then return her to the battlefield transformed under her owner's control.